Publication types

 Response letter

 A response letter is expected to be relatively short (few pages).
-It may contain figures, tables, etc. used to illustrate the point.
-The author must provide his/her name, affiliation, and contact details, as well as a statement regarding any conflicting interests (or their absence).
+It may contain figures and tables if necessary to illustrate the point.
 It must be clear from the text which TSR publication the letter responds to; similarly, the text must describe in sufficient detail how the original article treats a particular point before criticizing it.

 Please, get in contact with the TSR to initiate the discussion.
 The entire process is moderated by an assigned journal editor who also has the final decision power in how the letter is treated.
-In general, the editor's function is to let through only substantial and constructive discussion, free from personal accusations, unsupported opinions or questionable arguments.
+In general, the editor's function is to let through only substantial and constructive discussion, free from personal accusations, unsupported opinions, or questionable arguments.

 Addendum